kubevirt/kubevirt/CONTRIBUTING.md

 #### Automated testing of pull requests

-Automated testing is automatically triggered on pull requests (PRs) opened by members of the KubeVirt organization, with the exception of _[draft pull requests](CONTRIBUTING.md#consider-opening-your-pull-request-as-draft)_.
+Automated testing is triggered on pull requests (PRs) opened by members of the KubeVirt organization, with the exception of _[draft pull requests](CONTRIBUTING.md#consider-opening-your-pull-request-as-draft)_.
 Pull requests opened by new contributors are initially marked with the label [`needs-ok-to-test`](https://github.com/kubevirt/kubevirt/labels/needs-ok-to-test) and are not automatically tested.
 Test lanes will be created after a member of the KubeVirt organization adds [`/ok-to-test`](https://prow.ci.kubevirt.io/command-help#ok_to_test) on the PR.

 For more information about our CI, please have a look at the [docs](https://github.com/kubevirt/project-infra/tree/main/docs) in the project-infra repository.